TheAngryByrd/theangrybyrd.github.io/_posts/2014-11-17-MVVM-Woes-Output-Properties.md

                 OnPropertyChanged("Sentence");
             }
         }

         public string Sentence
         {
             get { return string.Format("{0}'s favorite color is: {1}", FullName, FavoriteColor); }
         }

     }
 }
 {% endhighlight %}

 First, we'll get ReactiveUI from NuGet.
 Then we'll replace our INotifyChanged with ReactiveObject.
 That forces us to change the setters.
-That's ok, there's a nice method for checking for update changed and raise all in one call.  this.RaiseAndSetIfChanged().
+That's OK, there's a nice method for checking for update changed and raise all in one call: this.RaiseAndSetIfChanged().

 {% highlight csharp %}
 using ReactiveUI;

 namespace OutputProperties
 {
     public class MainWindowViewModel : ReactiveObject